Episode 23: Risk and Opportunity

 And so this divorce is final too.
 And now this couple is, going to have to decide whether to just stay divorced or get remarried.

-Erick: So Reg, just listening to it, the word that comes to mind is whoopsie.
+Erick: So Rich, just listening to it, the word that comes to mind is whoopsie.
 Holy cow.
 I wonder what happened to that.
 That the person on, at that law firm that made that mistake.

 At the very least, I would suspect that the law firm would do everything in their power to, Okay, we’re going to get you remarried and we’ll cover all the legal fees and all that if you do decide to stay together.
 But, hey, might be an opportunity for the couple to, rethink it if they were already getting separated.